nanvix/kernel/README.md

 > Nanvix is a distributed operating system for manycore platforms.

+## Documentation

+- See [doc/setup.md](doc/setup.md) for instructions on how to setup your development environment.

 ## Usage Statement

 This project is a prototype.
 As such, we provide no guarantees that it will work and you are assuming any risks with using the code.
 We welcome comments and feedback.
 Please send any questions or comments to any [maintainer of the project](https://github.com/orgs/nanvix/people).